danski/tzatziki/README.markdown

 	  uri: /api/v2/xml/repos/show/danski/tzatziki
 	===

-	The response that comes back looks like this (defining a response YAML block inline to force Tzatziki to render the response table within my content):
+	The response that comes back should be something like:

 	---
 	response:
 	  status: ok
-	  kind: xml
+	  kind: json
+	  headers:
+	    arbitrary: lol
 	===

 As you can see, your Tzatziki docs can contain YAML blocks in a similar way to Jekyll, but we do things slightly differently to allow the inclusion of multiple YAML blocks within the document body.
 Each YAML block should begin with three dashes (---) and end with three equal signs (===) with each being on their own line.
 When the document is processed, the YAML declare at the top of the document will be removed and processed, and each subsequent declare will be deep-merged into the first and replaced with a data table containing the data for that YAML block.